HaiNguyen2903/Telecom_Customer_Understanding/README.md

 A telecommunication business recently began a marketing campaign to encourage clients to sign up for their new subscription plan.
 The organization is looking for help in developing a complete understanding of its consumers and identifying the client group that are most responsive to marketing initiatives.

-The project consists of 2 phases:
+The project consists of 2 main phases:

 **1. Exploratory Data Analysis**: Gain a comprehensive understanding of the dataset, which includes statistical descriptive, univariate analyis, bivariate analysis and multivariate analysis.

 **2. Developing Machine Learning Models**: The project developed and bencmarked various models to classification whether a customer will subscribe to the marketing campagin or not.
 Based on predicted results, customers will then be segmented into different groups to gain deeper insights and optimization strategies.

 # Dataset